 Marilyn explains to Joe what is happening within the software.
 Since the company pays \$14,000, the Cash account is credited.
 (Accountants consider the checking account to be Cash, and the TIP you learned is that when cash is paid, you credit Cash.)
 So we know that the Cash account will be credited for \$14,000 and we know the other account will have to be debited for \$14,000.
 We need only identify the best account to debit.
-In this case we choose Vehicles (or Delivery Equipment) and the entry in the general journal format is:
+In this case we choose Vehicles (or Delivery Equipment) and the entry is: